-Disbursement - credit your Fall or Spring financial aid award amount to your student account assuming you have:
+Disbursement - Your financial aid award(s) will be credited to your student account assuming you have:

-- Accepted your financial aid award - Completed a Master Loan Promissory Note (one time only) - Completed an Entrance Counseling (one time only) - Have met Satisfactory Academic Progress (SAP) requirements - Have no holds on your student account
+- Accepted your financial aid award(s)

+- Completed an Annual Student Loan Acknowledgment each year you accept a new federal student loan.

+- Completed a Master Loan Promissory Note

+- Completed an Entrance Counseling

+- Met Satisfactory Academic Progress (SAP) requirements

+Resolved any holds on your student account

-Refunds - return of excess payment (financial aid disbursement amount exceeds applicable student account charges due).
-You will receive an email from the Business Office when a refund check has been processed and available.
+Refunds - return of excess payment (financial aid disbursement amount exceeds applicable student account charges due) to the student.
+You will receive an email from the Bursar's Office when a refund check has been processed.